Designing a bulk editing platform that made complex changes intuitive.

 PROBLEM

-Users managing large‑scale events were hesitant to make updates because small changes often took hours and a single mistake could ripple across the entire event, creating errors like overlapping timeslots, invisible tickets, and improper pricing.
+Users were hesitant to make changes on their own as it often took hours. a single mistake could ripple across the entire event, creating errors that affect revenue.

 Challenge